 Tejano Conjunto Poster Contest

 This year’s poster contest invites visual artists, graphic designers, and art students to create an entry in the Middle School, High School, College or Open categories.
 Each category’s Top Selection receives a cash award of $100 followed by an Honorable Mention prize of $50.
-The Overall Winner receives an increased cash prize this year of $1,500.
+The Overall Winner receives a cash prize of $1,500.
 The overall winning image is used as the primary marketing image for the festival and will appear on promotional materials including event listings, website, social media, poster, t-shirt, and other related merchandise.
-All eligible entries will be on-display in the Galería Guadalupe starting February 11, 2019.
-A press conference to announce the winners will be held on Wednesday, February 13, 2019.
-Winners are expected to attend the press conference.

-$15 entry fee for each artist in the College and Open categories.
+$15 entry fee for each artist in the Open category.

 Fee does not apply to Middle School and High School entries.